adaptlearning/jquery.onscreen/README.md

 **Handler parameters / view states**
 isInView: Indicates the visible state.
 visiblePartX: Detects which horizontal part of the element is visible to the user (possible values: left, right, both, none)
-visiblePartY: detects which vertical part of the element is visible to the user (possible values: top, bottom, both, none)
+visiblePartY: Detects which vertical part of the element is visible to the user (possible values: top, bottom, both, none)

 ```
 $('div').on('inview', function(event, isInView, visiblePartX, visiblePartY) {